Self-similar inverse cascade from generalized symmetries

 Through the conservation laws, we can demonstrate that this instability necessarily reduces the electric field.
 The conserved charges associated with the 0-form symmetry $\phi \rightarrow \phi + \lambda$ and 1-form symmetry $a_{\mu} \rightarrow a_{\mu} + \lambda_{\mu}$ are

 respectively, where we have defined

 with ${\cal V}$ and ${\cal S}$ being 3- and 2-dimensional closed subspaces.
-We have decomposed the conserved charges into those from the kinetic terms, $K_\phi ({\cal V})$ and $ K_a ({\cal S})$, and those from the topological terms, $T_\phi ({\cal V})$ and $T_a ({\cal S})$. \footnote{Note that $T_\phi ({\cal V})$ and $T_a ({\cal S})$ are not invariant under large gauge transformations.
+We have decomposed the conserved charges into those from the kinetic terms, $K_\phi ({\cal V})$ and $ K_a ({\cal S})$, and those from the topological terms, $T_\phi ({\cal V})$ and $T_a ({\cal S})$.
+In the following, we assume that monopoles and axionic strings are sufficiently heavy so that they do not appear dynamically, ensuring that the associated conserved charges are well defined. \footnote{It should be noted that, at the quantum level, $T_\phi ({\cal V})$ and $T_a ({\cal S})$ are not invariant under large gauge transformations.
 They can be made invariant under those transformations by rewriting them in terms of the topological quantum field theories (TQFT), and the resulting symmetries become non-invertible~\cite{Choi:2022jqy, Cordova:2022ieu,Choi:2022fgx,Yokokura:2022alv, Yamamoto:2023uzq}.
-However, as we will not consider the backgrounds with 't Hooft lines or axionic vortices, this reformulation will not matter in the following discussion, and we will write these topological quantities without introducing TQFT.}
+However, as we will not consider the backgrounds with 't Hooft lines or axionic vortices, this reformulation will not matter in the following discussion, and we will write these topological quantities without introducing TQFT.} \footnote{We also have higher-form symmetries associated with the Bianchi identities $\partial_\mu \tilde{f}^{\mu\nu} =0$ and $\epsilon^{\mu \nu \rho \sigma}\der_\rho \der_\sigma \phi =0$.
+Since these conservation laws do not involve the interaction terms, they do not contribute to the inverse cascade.
+Meanwhile, the presence of these symmetries implies the absence of dynamical magnetic monopoles and axionic strings.}

 While $Q_\phi$ is the total helicity consisting of the chiral charge $K_\phi$ carried by axions and the usual magnetic helicity $T_\phi$, $Q_a$ is a conserved charge associated with the 1-form symmetry consisting of the electric flux $K_a$ and the topological charge $T_a$.
 The charge $T_a$ has a geometric meaning of the linking number, similar to the usual magnetic helicity~\cite{Yamamoto:2023uzq}.
 By taking ${\cal S} $ as an $x^1 x^2$-plane with $x^3 =0$ at the time $x^0$ denoted by $S_{12} (x^0) $, we have